dart-lang/sdk/docs/language/informal/subtyping.md

 that the choice of common variable names avoid capture.
 It is valid to choose the `Xi` or the `Yi` for `Zi` so long as capture is avoided*

-## Derivation of syntax directed rules
+## Derivation of algorithmic rules

-This section sketches out the derivation of the syntax directed rules from the interpretation of `FutureOr` and promoted type bounds as intersection types.
+This section sketches out the derivation of the algorithmic rules from the interpretation of `FutureOr` as a union type, and promoted type bounds as intersection types, based on standard rules for such types that do not satisfy the requirements for being algorithmic.

-### Non syntax directed rules
+### Non-algorithmic rules

-The non syntax directed rules that we derive from first principles of union and intersection types are as follows:
+The non-algorithmic rules that we derive from first principles of union and intersection types are as follows:

 Left union introduction: